 - Participate in canvassing, organizing responses to shootings and increasing visibility when shootings/killings take place in the target area

-- Report to the Outreach Supervisor and keep them informed of all relevant community activities
+- Report to the Outreach Supervisors and keep them informed of all relevant community activities

-- Document all work including shootings and other acts of violence prevented, case notes, referrals, contacts with participants, and changes in participant’s status as directed by the Outreach Supervisor and Administrative Director.
+- Document all work including shootings and other acts of violence prevented, case notes, referrals, contacts with participants, and changes in participant’s status as directed by the Outreach Supervisors and Director.